jong-un-crypto/sandbox/README.md

 ### With [npm](https://www.npmjs.com/)

-    npm i -g unc-sandbox
+    npm i -g uncd-sandbox

-Note: If you have trouble downloading binary from IPFS gateway, you can upload a pre-built unc-sandbox tar file to any file storage service and use `SANDBOX_ARTIFACT_URL` environment variable to specify it's base URL. e.g. `> SANDBOX_ARTIFACT_URL=https://s3.aws.com/my-binary npm i unc-sandbox`
+Note: If you have trouble downloading binary from IPFS gateway, you can upload a pre-built uncd-sandbox tar file to any file storage service and use `SANDBOX_ARTIFACT_URL` environment variable to specify it's base URL. e.g. `> SANDBOX_ARTIFACT_URL=https://s3.aws.com/my-binary npm i uncd-sandbox`

 ### With Rust